-“ODSI-19CHILD” – CIHR/European Commission/Genome Canada CHILD Study and CINECA projects, led by Fiona Brinkman with National CHILD Study researchers, and researchers in the Europe and Africa, are aiming to harmonize components of microbiome and genome data and metadata in birth cohorts – linking microbiome data better to environmental exposure variables and health outcomes related to allergic disease.
+“BRI-2019CHILD1” – CIHR/European Commission/Genome Canada CHILD Study and CINECA projects, led by Fiona Brinkman with National CHILD Study researchers, and researchers in the Europe and Africa, are aiming to harmonize components of microbiome and genome data and metadata in birth cohorts – linking microbiome data better to environmental exposure variables and health outcomes related to allergic disease.
 See CHILDdb.ca for more information about the CHILD study, the largest richly phenotyped birth cohort in Canada.
 See also the overview description of the larger CINECA project which aims to integrate CHILD with other cohorts in Europe and Africa.
-This project is suitable for a researcher with strong leadership and organizational skills, and either microbiome analysis or ontology development experience, who is interested in capitalizing on diverse birth cohort data, in collaboration with a team of database developers, and specifically leading select, targeted analyses of the data.
+This project is suitable for a researcher with strong leadership and organizational skills, and either microbiome analysis or ontology development experience, who is interested in enabling analyses of very diverse birth cohort data, in collaboration with a team of database developers, and specifically leading select, targeted analyses of the data.

-Qualified applicants will have a Ph.D. in a relevant biological/bioinformatics/computing sciences discipline, plus demonstrated experience in relevant research.
+Qualified applicants will have a Ph.D. in a relevant biological, bioinformatics, or computational biology discipline, plus demonstrated experience in relevant research.
 They will have the opportunity to work with an exceptional, team-based group of interdisciplinary researchers located at SFU, and partner organizations across Canada and internationally.

-Salary is based on experience and is competitive.
-If you are interested in a position, please forward a cover letter with a copy of your CV, noting start date(s) you’d prefer and contact information for two references, to the following email address, quoting the job code in the subject line of your email (“BRI-2019ARETE1″ or “BRI-2019CHILD1” or “ODSI-2019PD” for a more customized position.
+Salary is based on experience and is very competitive.
+If you are interested, please forward a cover letter with a copy of your CV, noting start date(s) you’d prefer and contact information for two references, to the following email address, quoting the job code in the subject line of your email (“BRI-2019ARETE1″ or “BRI-2019CHILD1” or “ODSI-2019PD” for a more customized position).